Icinga/icinga2/doc/10-icinga-template-library.md

 The `legacy-timeperiod` timeperiod does not support any vars.

-By default this template is automatically imported into all CheckCommand definitions.
+By default this template is automatically imported into all [TimePeriod](9-object-types.md#objecttype-timeperiod) definitions.

 ## <a id="itl-check-commands"></a> Check Commands